 How to cite this article:

-M Younus Wani, RA Rather, M Bashir, S Shafi and S Rani.
+M Younus Wani, RA Rather, M Bashir, S Shafi, S Rani.
 Effect of zinc on the larval growth and quality cocoon parameters of silkworm (Bombyx mori L.): A review.
-International Journal of Fauna and Biological Studies.
-2018; 5(4): 31-36.
+Int J Fauna Biol Stud 2018;5(4):31-36.